bfuchs18/R01_Marketing/docs/DataManual.md

 # Study Design

+The study involved 4 baseline visits involving Child Visit Protocol 1, Child Visit Protocol 2, Child Visit Protocol 3, and Child Visit Protocol 4.
+Child Visit Protocol 1 always occurred on the first study visit, while protocols 2-4 could vary in order due to MRI availability.

 ## Baseline (ses-1)
-### Visit 1
+### Child Visit Protocol 1 (visit 1)

 The first visit takes place in Noll Lab.
 During the visit, the parent and child complete consent and assent, respectively.
-Child and parent [height and weight](#height-and-weight) are measured by a research and children complete a [Dual-Energy X-Ray Absorptiometry (DXA)](#dual-energy-x-ray-absorptiometry-dxa) scan.
+Child and parent [height and weight](#height-and-weight) are measured twice by a researcher and children complete a [Dual-Energy X-Ray Absorptiometry (DXA)](#dual-energy-x-ray-absorptiometry-dxa) scan.
 Children then complete the [test meal](#test-meal) protocol with the neutral advertisment condition.
 This test meal is recorded to code [meal microstructure](#).
 The children also rate their fullness using [Freddy Fullness](#) and [liking](#) and [wanting](#) of foods.
 Children complete the [NIH toolbox](#nih-toolbox) and [Relative Reinforceing Value task](#relative-reinforcing-value-task-rrv) and watch a [mock fMRI video](#mock-scan-protocol).
 Both parents and children also complete questionnaires on REDCap.

 Child Measures: